MetOffice/simulation-systems/source/WorkingPractices/multi_repository.rst

     * Make sure every PR has a cross reference to the others in the set.
 A section will exist in the PR template for this.
 Use the format ``MetOffice/um#1234``
-    * Use keywords to show which other repositories are involved
+    * Use labels to show which other repositories are involved
     * Get the PRs ready for review at the same time
     * Ask for help testing if you don't have access to all the codebases involved